eipm/CIN/README.md

 ###   **Feature Extraction**

 This step used transfer learning to extract patch features and aggregate into patient level features.
+It will return a numpy array with dimension of n * 1024. n denotes number of patients.

 ![featureextract](Image/feature_extract.png)